slavakurilyak/awesome-ai-agents/README.md

 Here's an awesome list of agentic AI development libraries or frameworks:

+1. **Axflow**: Axflow is a TypeScript framework designed for AI development, offering a modular collection of tools for building natural language applications, and it emphasizes a code-first approach to simplify the integration of LLMs into scalable solutions | [website](https://axflow.dev/) | [github](https://github.com/axflow/axflow)

 1. **AGiXT**: AGiXT is an advanced AI Automation Platform designed to enhance AI instruction management and task execution across various providers, incorporating features like adaptive memory, smart instruct, and a versatile plugin system to push the boundaries of AI technology towards achieving Artificial General Intelligence (AGI) | [github](https://github.com/Josh-XT/AGiXT) | [website](https://agixt.com/)

 1. **Cognee**: Cognee is an open-source framework aimed at simplifying data processing for large language models (LLMs) by creating knowledge graphs and data models, offering tools for information addition, knowledge creation, and similarity-based search | [github](https://github.com/topoteretes/cognee)